 Dive a little deeper and learn more about underwater creatures while earning scuba certifications.
-A great introduction to learning with Broadreach – a combination of diving, sailing and marine biology instruction – along with the fun and friendships you would expect from a liveaboard adventure.Enroll Now Live Chat Schedule a Call
+A great introduction to learning with Broadreach – a combination of diving, sailing and marine biology instruction – along with the fun and friendships you would expect from a liveaboard adventure.Enroll Now Live Chat Schedule a Call Call Now

 “I have never been so excited about learning in my life!
 Not only did I get to study a subject I love in new and beautiful places, but I got to learn how to sail, scuba dive, wakeboard and climb mountains.
 This trip also taught me so much about people in general and myself personally.
 I truly made friendships that will last and memories I will never forget.
 This is a great trip to conquer fears and try things for the first time.”
 Shannon, middle school alumna

 Three hours of service learning on projects that may include beach cleanups and underwater debris collection.

 Join a crew of new friends who share a passion for marine biology and have the curiosity to explore it with purpose.
 Settle into your yacht and get accustomed to the pace of life aboard.
 Share all of the responsibilities, from sailing to keeping your home “ship-shape.”
 In the next two weeks, you will be the skipper, first mate, navigator, dive safety officer and chef for this journey.
 Waste little time and head west from Anse Marcel, working toward earning your PADI Open Water diver certification.
 On board, interactive lessons on fish identification and coral reef ecology immediately come to life underwater.
 Later, sail toward rocky and uninhabited Ile Fourche to wrap up your in-water dive skills.